Current Mood: Motivated

 Rather than renting a movie for a particular title, why not go read the book?

 Rather than seeing a movie, why not go see a theatre production with live actors and music?

 Rather than reading about a particular culture, country or city, why not plan a trip someday to visit that region to get a real sense of the area?
 Learn the language?
 Explore the outskirts of a new town…off-the-beaten paths.

 Why not look up some craft projects and get busy with them and get your hands dirty?
 Try to make an article of clothing for yourself, a piece of jewelry, your own sculpture or piece of dish ware or a bath and beauty accessory (creams, lotions, soap, shampoo, perfume)?
 Include stuff like making your own butter, cheese, wine, spread, jam, jelly or oil?

 You get the picture.
 I love stuff like this.
-It is important to hone desires for these things and to find ways to incorporate these types of activities and a quality of curiosity into your daily living.
+It is important to hone desires for these things and to find ways to incorporate these types of activities, and to establish the quality and habit of curiosity into your daily living.
 Make them a part of your life; necessary, natural and therapeutic rituals to fully activate your muse power and spirit.

 So my recommendation is to begin embracing yourself as a muse, in the ways it best unleashes and suits the true you regardless of age, gender, sexuality, appearance and so on.